What is a Balanced Fund?

 Let’s take a closer look at balanced funds: how they work, what defines them and what to expect if you invest in one.

 Balanced funds have this title because, unlike more aggressive portfolios, they have both equity and bond components.
 Typically, this type of fund will hold about 50% to 70% of its assets in stocks and the remaining 30% to 50% in bonds.
-The heavier this ratio skews in favor of bonds, the more conservative the portfolio is.
+The heavier this ratio skews in favor of investment grade bonds, the more conservative the portfolio is.

 These funds thrive because they have both growth potential and risk mitigation safeguards.
 Both sides of the equation are important.
 Here’s how they work together: